 Ever wonder why your robot vacuum sounds like a jet engine?
-It's supposed to make cleaning easier, but the noise can drive you crazy.
-What causes this?
-And, even more crucially, how can you reduce the noise?
+It’s supposed to make cleaning easier, but the noise can be annoying.
+What causes this, and more importantly, how can you reduce the noise?

 To address the noise problem, it's important first to identify its sources.
 Robot vacuums have several moving parts and powerful functions, all of which can contribute to their noisy operation.